NEET/JEE Coaching Scholarship

 Now,

-Hence f is not a function from A to B
+Hence, f is not a function from A to B.

-Therefore, given statement is FALSE
+Therefore, the given statement is FALSE.

-Question:11 Let f be the subset of defined by .
 Is f a function from Z to Z?
 Justify your answer.

 Answer: